sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     });
 ```

-For each stop in the route we first check to see whether that stop is the first or last one.
+For each stop in the route, we first check to see whether that stop is the first or last one.
 If so, we don't want to animate a label for that stop.
 Otherwise we create a new `Label` object in line 3 below, and add it to the map.
 Then we append that Label object to the `labels` array that's accumulating the label animation data.
 Notice that we add each label to this array twice.
 The first time we add it in line 9 is at the time the animation reaches the stop; in this case we add it with a status of `shown`.
 We also add the label to the array 50 minutes later in line 12, this time with a status of `dimmed`.
 When we execute the animation, it will show the label when the route first reaches the station and then dim it a bit later.

 ``` {.javascript .numberLines}
         route.forEach(function(stop,idx) {